 Drivers must maintain at least 1 m distance when overtaking cyclists and give way when crossing into bicycle lanes.

 Learn the rules and recommendations for cyclist road safety from the Road Safety Commission.

 Large trucks are a common sight throughout WA.
-Oversize heavy loads and road trains are frequent travellers in remote regional areas and require patience and courtesy.
+Oversize vehicles and road trains are frequent travellers in remote regional areas and require patience and courtesy.